DiandreMiller/owasp-top-10/questions.md

 - Should you encrypt params like account numbers or hide it entirely on the client side?

 - Is any data transmitted in clear text?
 This includes protocols such as HTTP, SMTP, FTP also using TLS upgrades like ([STARTTLS](https://mailtrap.io/blog/starttls-ssl-tls/)).
 External internet traffic is hazardous.
-Verify all internal traffic between [load balancers](https://www.cloudflare.com/learning/performance/what-is-load-balancing/), web servers, or back-end systems.
+Verify all internal traffic between [load balancers](https://www.cloudflare.com/learning/performance/what-is-load-balancing/), web servers, or back-end systems?

 - Are any old or weak cryptographic algorithms or protocols used either by default or in older code?